15 Jan 2023

 Supply-demand Imbalance Worsens for Air Cargo

 Below-deck capacity has significantly increased in Asian markets with rising long-haul passenger numbers, but freight demand in key markets of Europe and North America is slackening.
 Air cargo spot rates out of China have fallen sharply through the third quarter and into October, reflecting the supply-demand imbalance.
-Average rate levels from Shanghai to North […]
+Average rate levels from Shanghai to North Europe […]

 Read More